 Outcome Reduction of modifiable risk factors associated with overweight/ obesity.
-GOAL 1: Reduce one or more modifiable risk factors associated with chronic disease in two identified patient populations.
+GOAL 1: Reduce of identified patient ne or more modifiable risk factors associated with chronic disease in two populations.
 Strategy 1: Partner with Greenville Free Medical Clinic and the North Hills Medical Group to provide education and activities addressing nutrition, physical activity and behavioral health.
 GOAL 2: Increase knowledge and raise awareness of the effects of childhood obesity.
-Strategy 1: Collaborate with local organizations, including schools that serve children and
+Strategy 1: Collabo prate with local organizations, including schools that serve children and